Roasted Butternut Squash Soup2014-08-02

 Boy, are you going to love the smell of this cooking.

 While the garlic is cooking away, prepare your butternut squash as I mentioned above.
 Approximately 1lb. of cooked squash equals 1 cup of cooked squash.

 Saute the apple, celery, thyme, and leeks in the oil and butter for 25 minutes.
-Then remove the thyme.
+Then remove the thyme if using fresh.